k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 The TDM_LIBRARY LU holds utilities that must be copied to the project's LUs.
 These utilities are described below.

-It is recommended to duplicate the TDM_Library LU as use it as a template when creating a new LU in a TDM project.
+It is recommended to duplicate the TDM_Library LU and use it as a template when creating a new LU in a TDM project.

 ### Globals